TL;DR

 - Severe burns

-For a supermarket worker, a CIC payout could be life-changing.
+For a supermarket worker, a CIC claim payment could be life-changing.
 It could allow you to adapt your home, pay for private treatment, or simply give you the financial breathing space to recover without worrying about rushing back to a physically demanding job.
 According to the Association of British Insurers (ABI), a staggering £1.96 billion was paid out in individual critical illness claims in 2023, showing just how vital this cover is.

 Income Protection: Your Monthly Salary Lifeline